Build a commercial terrace on public property

 Dance, film or theatrical presentations, concerts, shows and the use of sound equipment are prohibited.

-It is also prohibited to cook food or set up coolers or trash cans.
+It is also prohibited to cook food.

 Propane tanks and accessory heaters that need a mobile or unmovable accessory combustible source are also prohibited.
 However, electrical heating and electrical systems are allowed if the terrace adjoins the building.